IvySYChen/HeiHelp/README.md

 ### View the website

-* from control panel Start Apache
+* From control panel Start Apache
 * Enter `localhost` in the browser